-In the dark fields of Sussex, another Samhain rolls into mist and memory.
+In the shadowy fields of Sussex, another Samhain rolls into mist and memory.
 The naked trees continue to dance and sing to the heavens as I move on, ascending along the edge of the field towards the crest of the hill.
 Looking out across the shimmering night, cream has poured into the hollows and low places, making dark islands of trees and hilltops as the fog swirls around.

 What a gift to be alive and savoring this moment of beauty beneath a magic moon, giving thanks for uncountable blessings and mysterious grace.

 Silently, I begin walking back towards the cottage, treading on a dark serpent of path through the wet grass.
 I’ve not worn my Wellingtons or waterproof boots and before long my shoes and socks are soaked through.
 Cold.
 In the distance, just where I expect it to be, the cheery yellow glow of our cottage lights emerge in the darkness, a warm and homey beacon.